rcmdnk/vim_ahk/README.md

 * Microsoft Word
 * Evernote
 * Visual Studio Code
-* TexWork
+* TeXworks
-* TexStudio
+* TeXstudio
 * Q-dir
 * OneNote
-* Applications using ahk_exe ApplicationFrameHost.exe
+* Apps running under `ahk_exe ApplicationFrameHost.exe`

-You can change them from the right-click menu of the task tray icon (find `VimMenu`-`Settings` in the list), or launch the setting window by `Ctrl-Alt-Shift-v`.
+You can change this list from the tray icon's right-click menu (find `VimMenu`-`Settings` in the list), or launch the setting window by `Ctrl-Alt-Shift-v`.

-If you want to change applications directly in the script, add `VimGroup` variable before `Vim := new VimAhk()` in vim.ahk (Window title/class can be checked by Window spy of AutoHotkey), or write before including vim.ahk
+If you want to configure applications directly in script, set `VimGroup` before `Vim := VimAhk(A_LineFile)` in `vim.ahk`, or set it before `#Include` in your own script.
+You can inspect title/class/process with AutoHotkey Window Spy.

 Example line:

     VimGroup := "ahk_exe chrome.exe,ahk_exe firefox.exe"

-Multiple applications can be written by a comma-separated.
+Specify multiple applications as a comma-separated list.

 > [!NOTE]
-> This will overwrite the default applications.
-If you want to **add**
-> these applications to the default applications, add following applications
+> Setting `VimGroup` this way replaces the default list.
-> after your applications:
+> To **add** entries while keeping defaults, append the default entries after your own list:
 >
 >     ahk_exe notepad.exe,ahk_exe explorer.exe,ahk_exe wordpad.exe,ahk_exe TeraPad.exe,作成,Write:,ahk_exe POWERPNT.exe,ahk_exe WINWORD.exe,ahk_exe Evernote.exe,ahk_exe Code.exe,ahk_exe onenote.exe,OneNote,ahk_exe texworks.exe,ahk_exe texstudio.exe
 >
-> Or you can use GUI option setting menu described below.
+> Or configure this from the GUI settings window described below.

-The default setting of `VimSetTitleMatchMode` is 2, which makes matching methods as `Contain`.
+By default, `VimSetTitleMatchMode` is `2` (`Contain`).

 If you set `OneNote`, all windows with a title containing `OneNote` (e.g. `XXX's OneNote`) will be included.